TestGorilla helps you identify talent with the right technical skills, personality type, and behavioral attributes for your organization.

 Answer:

-To simulate mouse hover, use the Actions class and call the moveToElement() method on the element you want to hover over.
+To simulate mouse hover, you must use the Actions class and call the moveToElement() method on the element you want to hover over.
 This mimics a real user moving the mouse cursor over an element, triggering any associated hover actions.

 Answer: